How to Buy a House With Cash

-To assess the property and ensure the reason for it being cash only isn’t overly serious, cash buyers should still continue with the relevant conveyancing searches.
+To assess the property and ensure the reason for it being cash only isn’t too serious, cash buyers should still continue with the relevant conveyancing searches.
 Mortgage lenders will usually require the buyer’s conveyancer to conduct several searches such as a Local Authority Search and Regulated Drainage and Water Search.
-Whilst cash buyers will not have a lender to suggest this, they should still have them arranged.
+Cash buyers should get these searches done too.

-These searches will provide you with a range of information concerning the property, its history and the local area it resides in.
-Your conveyancer will look into factors such as contaminated land, flood risk, risk of substance and more to ensure there are no legal complications throughout the process.
+These searches will provide you with more information about the property you’re buying.
+Your conveyancer will look into issues such as contaminated land, flood risk, and risk of subsidence to ensure there are no legal complications throughout the process.

 Some properties will be marketed as ‘cash only’ due to extensive damage or defects.
 A property survey will uncover these defects and thoroughly explain any structural damage, damp concerns, risk of subsidence and more.
-Fixing significant damage can be costly and so the survey results could be vital for a cash buyer.
-If certain issues are flagged, the report will provide you with evidence should you wish to negotiate the price, or they may even convince you not to invest in the property at all.
+Fixing some types of damage can be expensive and so the survey results could be vital for a cash buyer.
+If certain issues are flagged, the report will provide you with evidence should you wish to negotiate the price, or they may even convince you not to buy the property at all.